wwongkamjan/dipnet_press/README.md

-# Supervised and RL Models for No Press Diplomacy
+# Supervised and RL Models for No Press Diplomacy + press

 This repository contains the source code used to develop a supervised and RL agent that can play the No Press version of Diplomacy.